generative-hackathon/Genhack3/README.md

 **The purpose of this challenge is to build a spatial generator of annual maize yield.**

-This repository contains the files required in the GenHack3 - Hands-on session on Git-Docker.
+This repository contains the files required in the GenHack3 challenge.
 It contains:

 - `data/`: folder containing the training data (`station49.csv`, `station80.csv`, `station40.csv`, `station63.csv`) and a noise file (` noise.npy`)
 - `requirements.txt`: text file containing the libraries with their associated versions you used in the `model.py` file